 Mexican Auto Insurance

-No, under most circumstances, the vehicle insurance from your home country will not be accepted in Mexico.
-You MUST purchase Mexico-specific vehicle insurance.
+No, under most circumstances, vehicle insurance from your home country will not be accepted in Mexico.
+You must purchase Mexico-specific vehicle insurance.

-Below are several places where you can obtain vehicle insurance for your drive through Mexico.
+Below are several places to obtain vehicle insurance for your drive through Mexico.

 Read Our Full Mexico Border Crossing Guide

-There are so much more nitty-gritty details that are needed to know about crossing the Mexican border with your own foreign vehicle, that we created a post just for this topic.
+We created a post just for this topic with so many more nitty-gritty details that are needed to know about crossing the Mexican border with your foreign vehicle.

 Learn More: Mexico Border Crossing Guide: How To Bring Your Foreign-Registered Vehicle Into Mexico